wp-plugins/xili-tidy-tags/readme.txt

 **Template tags** are provided to enrich the theme and display sub-selection of tags.
 Through the settings admin UI, it is possible to assign to a tag one or more groups (by instance a french tag to the french language group.
 A trademark term like WordPress to a group named "trademark" You can choose different storage policies.

-= NEW 1.1 =
+= New 1.2 =
+fix default sorting and order in sub-selection by group for `xili_tidy_tag_cloud()` (thanks to Zarban)

+**1.1**
 In loop, the template tag `the_tags()` named `xili_the_tags` is now available to sub-select tags for the current post from sub-groups.
 Example of code :
 `
 xili_the_tags('',' &bull; ','',array('sub_groups'=>array('trademark', 'software')));
 `
 With these parameters, only tags from subgroups 'trademark' & 'software' are displayed in loop with each post (use slug of terms).
+The first three parameters are used like in `the_tags()`.
+The fourth is an array with an key added to a lot of keys as in taxonomy function `wp_get_object_terms` - see source .

-** 1.0 ** add shortcode to include a cloud of a group of tags inside a post, also compatible with new recent WP 2.8.
+**1.0** add shortcode to include a cloud of a group of tags inside a post, also compatible with new recent WP 2.8.
 **Example of shortcode :**  `[xili-tidy-tags params="tagsgroup=trademark&largest=10&smallest=10" glue=" | "]`
 In this cas, the group of tags named 'trademark' will be display inside a paragraph of a post.
 The params are defined as in `xili_tidy_tag_cloud()` and as in `wp_tag_cloud()`.
 The glue is chars inserted between the tags (if omitted default is a space).